zouraiz523/cards/README.md

 # Card Component with Button

 This repository contains a custom card component created using **HTML**, **CSS**, and a touch of **JavaScript**.
 The card includes an interactive button and is designed to be responsive and visually appealing.
-It's a perfect reusable component for any modern web project.
+It's a perfect reusable component for any modern web Project.

 ## Features:
 - **Stylish Design**: A clean and modern look.